OmerMash/CyberSecurity-Project/README.md

 # CyberSecurity-Project
-A web-based information system connected to a relational database
+A web-based information system using a relational database